- No hidden fees.

-Contrary to popular belief, the second property mortgage isn’t a product in itself.
-Buying a second property for living purposes is often different from buying one for investment purposes.
+Contrary to popular belief, the second property mortgage isn’t a product in and of itself; this is because buying a second property with the intention of living in it is very different from buying one for investment purposes.

-Second residential mortgages are the product that you’ll need for purchasing a second home.
-There are several reasons that you may wish to do this, including but not limited to;
+Second residential mortgages are the product that you will need when purchasing a second home.
+There are a number of reasons that you may wish to do this, including:

-- Help a relative onto the property ladder.
+- Helping a relative onto the property ladder.

-- Have a place to stay in the city during the working week.
+- Having a place to stay in the city during the working week.

-In each of these situations, you’ll need to take out a second residential mortgage, also known as a second home mortgage.
+In each of these situations, you will need to take out a second residential mortgage, aka second home mortgages.

 Second Residential Mortgages

-Many lenders offer products designed for homeowners looking to buy a second home.
-While the basic concept of buying the second property is very similar to the first home purchase, there are several factors that need consideration.
+Many lenders offer products designed for homeowners who are looking to buy a second home.
+While the basic concept of buying a second property is similar to a first home purchase, there are several factors that need consideration:

-It should also be noted that you will be expected to pay a bigger Stamp Duty fee.
-The surcharge is currently at 3% on top of the fee already paid.
-So, if buying a second property that faces a 2% (£125,001 – £250,000) duty as standard, the fee is increased to 5%.
-It’s important to get an accurate stamp duty calculation from your solicitor
+- You will be expected to pay a larger Stamp Duty fee: the surcharge is currently at 3% on top of the fee already paid.
+So, if buying a second property that faces a 2% (£125,001 – £250,000) duty as standard, the fee will be increased to 5%.
+It is critical that you get an accurate stamp duty calculation from your solicitor

-When planning to use the second property as a holiday home that is offered to holidaymakers for short-term rentals, a specialised holiday let mortgage is necessary.
-Some lenders underwrite these agreements on a case by case basis, although there is general criteria guidelines that properties and buyers will typically need to meet.
+- Holiday homes to let require specialised mortgages: if you are planning to use your second property for short-term rentals to tourists, a specialised holiday let mortgage will be required (some lenders underwrite these agreements on a case by case basis, although there are general criteria guidelines that properties and buyers will typically need to meet).

-Bridging loans – these are ideal for properties that aren’t currently mortgageable due to lacking facilities.
-The short-term loans do carry a high-interest rate, but they can be secured against the property and will be offset by the profits made by selling the property post-improvement.
+- Bridging loans: these are ideal for properties that aren’t currently able to be mortgaged due to lacking facilities.
+Shorter-term loans do carry a high-interest rate, but they can be secured against the property and will be offset by the profits made by selling the property post-improvement.

-Development loans – these are ideal for property developers that are taking on major restoration tasks before planning to sell.
-They normally last for 12-18 months while you’ll also need to chip in around one-third of the development costs yourself.
+- Development loans: these are ideal for property developers that are taking on major restoration tasks before planning to sell.
+They normally last for 12-18 months and you will need to chip in around one-third of the development costs yourself.
 Still, they can open the door to several opportunities.

-The majority of lenders are happy to process joint applications for the holiday home or second property.
-Better still, you won’t be limited to buying the second home with the person you share the primary home mortgage with.
-This is particularly helpful when helping a relative get on the property ladder.
+Most lenders are happy to process joint applications for a second property.
+Better still, you will not be limited to buying the second home with the person you share the primary home with.
+This is particularly useful when helping a relative get on the property ladder.

-In most circumstances, the joint second property mortgages are limited to 2 applicants.
-However, some lenders will extend this to 4 applicants.
+In most circumstances, joint second property mortgages are limited to 2 applicants.
+However, some lenders may extend this to 4-applicants.

 When taking out a joint mortgage on any second property, the product stays the same.
-So, if it’s a residential mortgage, it’ll become a joint residential mortgage.
+So, if it’s residential, it will become a joint residential mortgage.
 Likewise, if you seek a buy-to-let mortgage, it becomes a joint buy-to-let.

-Whatever type of joint mortgage you require, House and Holiday Home Mortgages can help you to find the right solution.
+Whatever you require, HHH Mortgages can help you to find the perfect solution for you.

-There’s no specific upper age limit of when you can get a mortgage on a second property, although lenders will have their own criteria.
-So, if you have equity tied up in an existing property, remortgaging to gain the deposit and free up more capital can support your application and allow you to gain the second mortgage you need.
+There’s no specific upper age limit as to when you can get a mortgage on a second property, although lenders have their own criteria.
+So, if you have equity tied up in an existing property, re-mortgaging to gain the deposit and free up more capital can support your application and allow you to secure the deal you need.

 Of course, you still need to meet the repayments, which is why a broker can help you save time before you approach a lender.